lucyjeehyeon/portfolio/README.md

 **Type:** Academic Project
 **Period:** 2025.03 – 2025.06
-**Role:** EDA, Feature Selection, Model Comparison, Classification Workflow
+**Role:** Data Preparation, Orange3 Workflow Design, Classification Modeling
 **Status:** Repository to be updated

 ### 📌 Overview

-This project used Steam game-related data to build a machine learning workflow for predicting game-related attributes and exploring factors related to game popularity.
+This project built a machine learning workflow to predict whether a Steam game belongs to the top popular group based on game-related attributes.

+The project used the **Best-Selling Steam Games of All Time** dataset from Kaggle and selected key variables such as price, reviews, rating, difficulty, and age restriction.
+The target variable was defined as whether a game belonged to the top 25% based on download count.

+### 🧩 Dataset

+- Source: Kaggle Steam game dataset
+- Number of games: 2,380
+- Main variables: price, reviews, rating, difficulty, age restriction, and other game-related attributes
+- Target variable: `top_downloaded`
+- Target definition: top 25% games by download count

 ### 🔍 Methods

-- Exploratory data analysis
-- Feature selection
+- Data cleaning and preparation
+- Selection of major game-related attributes
+- Target variable creation
-- Classification workflow design
+- Orange3-based machine learning workflow design
+- Decision Tree model training and evaluation
-- Model comparison using Orange3
+- Model performance evaluation using Test & Score, Confusion Matrix, and ROC Curve

 ### 🛠 Tools

 - Orange3
-- Machine learning classification models
+- CSV data preprocessing
+- Decision Tree
+- Confusion Matrix
-- EDA workflow
+- ROC Curve

+### 📊 Result

+The Decision Tree model achieved approximately **86% accuracy**.

+The result showed that a basic machine learning workflow could be used to estimate whether a game is likely to belong to the top downloaded group based on structured game attributes.

 ### 💡 Key Takeaway

-This project helped me understand how no-code/low-code machine learning tools can support end-to-end modeling workflows, from data exploration to classification.
+This project helped me understand how no-code and low-code machine learning tools can support the full modeling process, from data loading and feature selection to model training and evaluation.

+It also helped me practice defining a target variable, designing a classification workflow, and interpreting model results in a business context such as game marketing or release strategy.

 ---